Funding Lab: Our first assignment has been assigned

 “Hey, intern researcher, would you like to write a funding research log?”

-Yeon Jin-guk, who got scolded on his first day of work for confusing "cloud" with "crowd" (How on earth did you end up becoming a research intern?Will he actually be able to carry out the mission successfully?
+Yeon Jin-guk, who got scolded on his first day of work for confusing "cloud" with "crowd" (How on earth did you end up becoming a research intern?Will he be able to carry out the mission successfully?

-Here begins Yeon Jin-guk’s Funding Exploration Journal.
+Here begins Yeon Jin-guk’s Funding Exploration Diary.

 ※ Please note that the funding-related terms and information in this post are based on Wadiz funding policies.